davidjohnbaker1/rForPsychHandbook/README.md

 ## To Do List

+* [ ] Fix problem with gender cleaning in data cleaning chapter
-* [ ] Add in all content from 4111 and 7111 Notes, Slides, Homework
+* [X] Add in all content from 4111 and 7111 Notes, Slides, Homework
 * [ ] Add in narrative with R structure
 * [ ] Swap all plots to be made with ggplot2